vala-lang/vala-docs/docs/developer-guides/design-patterns/03-00-behavioral-design-patterns.md

 **Programmatic example**

-In Vala we'll use Libgee which implements collections and derivatives, includind iterators.
+In Vala, we'll use Libgee, which implements collections and derivatives, including iterators.
 Translating our radio stations example from above.
-First of all we have `RadioStation`
+First, we have `RadioStation`

 ```vala
 class RadioStation {